 CT scans show a slice, or cross-section, of the body.
-The image shows your bones, organs, and soft tissues more clearly than standard x-rays and all at the same time.
+The image shows your bones, organs, and soft tissues more clearly than standard x-rays.
 Because the picture is made by a computer, it can be enlarged to make it easier to see and interpret.

 Since the late 1970s, CT scans have been very useful in helping doctors find cancer.
 CT scans can show a tumor’s shape, size, and location, and even the blood vessels that feed the tumor – all without having to cut into the patient.

 Doctors often use CT scans to help them guide a needle to remove a tissue sample.
 This is called a CT-guided biopsy.
-They can also be used to guide needles into tumors for some types of cancer treatments, such as radiofrequency ablation (using heat to destroy a tumor).
+They can also be used to guide needles into tumors for some types of cancer treatments, such as radiofrequency ablation (RFA), which uses heat to destroy a tumor.

-By comparing CT scans done over time, doctors can see how a tumor is responding to treatment or find out if the cancer is coming back after treatment.
+By comparing CT scans done over time, doctors can see how a tumor is responding to treatment or find out if the cancer has come back after treatment.

 How does it work?

-In a way, CT scans are like standard x-ray tests (see the “Radiographic studies” section).
+In a way, CT scans are like standard x-ray tests (see the “X-rays and other radiographic tests” section).
 But an x-ray test aims a broad beam of radiation from only one angle.
 A CT scan uses a pencil-thin beam to create a series of pictures taken from different angles.
 Each angle produces a slightly different view of the organs and soft tissues.
 The information from each angle is fed into a computer, which calculates how the images overlap.
 The computer then creates a black and white picture that shows a slice of a certain area of the body – much like looking at a single slice from a loaf of bread.